mionova/100DaysOfCode-Challenge/README.md

 **Date**: June 5, 2021

-**Today's JavaScript Progress**: Mainly practiced writing conditions and ways to select and manipulate elements on the page (DOM basics).
+**Today's JavaScript Progress**: Practiced writing conditions and selecting/manipulating elements in the DOM.
 Solved the following challenges:

-1. Select an element with JavaScript and change its color on click
+1. Select an element with JavaScript and change its color when clicked.
 2. Practice selecting DOM elements and listening for events.
-3. Build a string conditionally from the properties of a provided random object.
-Then print that string to the page.
+3. Build a string conditionally from the properties of a provided random object, then print that string to the page.

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-013)
 &nbsp;